WikanGita/Education-Examples/XTerm/README.md

   Remember.
 Any time you change anything in any loaded or merged files you must run xrdb command again but don't use -load.
-  Merge (-merge) file instead of loading it otherwise all other settings from all other file will be removed.
+  Merge (-merge) file instead of loading it otherwise all other settings from all other files will be removed.

 # CLASSES